madharmawan/riskml/README.md

 # riskml
-Twofold project.
-Creating a generalized game of risk with arbitrary territories, continents, etc. Then applying a machine learning algorithm to develop the best strategy.
+Threefold project.
+Creating a generalized game of risk with arbitrary territories, continents, etc. Learn to create a GUI that is interactive and visual.
+Then applying a machine learning algorithm to develop the best strategy.

 Read the pullreq.md for information about making a pull request